darktable-org/dtdocs/content/module-reference/utility-modules/shared/filmstrip.md

 The filmstrip can be switched on and off using the shortcut Ctrl+F. The height of the filmstrip panel can be changed by clicking and dragging its top border.

 Quickly navigate through the images in the filmstrip by scrolling with the mouse.
 Increase scroll speed with Shift+scroll.
 Change the height of the filmstrip with Ctrl+scroll or by clicking+dragging the top of the panel.
-Change the _custom sort_ order of images by dragging and dropping thumbnails as described at [custom sort](./collection-filters.md#custom-sort).
+Change the [custom sort](./collection-filters.md#custom-sort) order of images by dragging and dropping image thumbnails.

 In the darkroom, the image currently being processed is selected and highlighted.
 Click on or hover over a different image on the filmstrip with your mouse in order to act on it with a keyboard shortcut _without changing the image being processed_.
 Double-click on an image to open it for editing.